simtony/tf_multigpu/README.md

 # Introduction
 This repo contains several muti-gpu/distributed training implementation in Tensorflow.

-It serve as benchmarking as well as a good starter training script:
+It serve as a good starter training script:

 * allreduce_local_sync.py: synchronized update with allreduce.
 Recommended.
 * ps_local_sync.py: synchronized update with parameter server.
 This is recommended by Tensorflow documentation, though it is the least efficient.